aws-samples/amazon-eks-custom-amis/README.md

 This repository contains [Packer](https://packer.io/) scripts and definitions to create custom AMIs for use with [Amazon EKS via self-managed Auto Scaling Groups](https://docs.aws.amazon.com/eks/latest/userguide/worker.html) and [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
 Many organizations require running custom AMIs for security, compliance, or internal policy requirements. **The Amazon EKS Optimized AMI remains the preferred way to deploy containers on Amazon EKS, these AMIs aim to provide a starting place for customers looking to implement custom AMIs with operating systems other than Amazon Linux.** The AMIs built in this repository are based on the [Amazon EKS optimized AMI published by AWS](https://github.com/awslabs/amazon-eks-ami).

+The following hardening guidelines are currently supported by this repository.
+Lack of support in this repository does not indicate that you can't meet compliance with Amazon EKS, it simply means it is not supported by this repository.
+We welcome pull requests!

 | Distribution | Version | CIS Benchmark (cis) | NIST 800-171 (nist) | ACSC (acsc) | HIPAA (hipaa) | OSPP (ospp) | PCI-DSS (pci-dss) | DISA STIG (stig) |
 |--------------|:-------:|:----------------:|:--------------------:|:-----------------:|:---------:|:---------:|:---------:|:---------:|
 | Amazon Linux             | 2 | :white_check_mark: | :x: | :x: | :x: | :x: | :x: | :x: |
 | Ubuntu                   | 18.04 | :x: | :x: | :x: | :x: | :x: | :x: | :x: |
 | Red Hat Enterprise Linux | 7 | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Red Hat Enterprise Linux | 8 | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |

+*Scripts and artifacts created by this repository do not gaurentee compliance and these AMIs are not officially supported by AWS.
+Ensure your security and compliance teams thoroughly review these scripts before moving AMIs into production.

 ## Installing Dependencies